-- ➤ How does the proposal address bringing greater awareness of Medicaid and SCHIP programs to those who are eligible? - ➤ Will administrative language and cultural barriers be reduced so that Medicaid and SCHIP enrollment will be more efficient and effective?
+- How does the proposal address bringing greater awareness of Medicaid and SCHIP programs to those who are eligible? - Will administrative language and cultural barriers be reduced so that Medicaid and SCHIP enrollment will be more efficient and effective?

-What Is the Impact on Regulation?
+8. Impact on Regulation